X33-Labs/Trustline-Generator/README.md

 # Trustline Generator

-X33 Labs has create an easy test script to generate a number of wallets and trustlines on testnet for projects to test the X33 Airdrop Tool.
+X33 Labs has created an easy test script to generate a number of wallets and trustlines on testnet for projects to test the X33 Airdrop Tool.

 To Run Script: